Akhabue72/COM304_FOUNDATION_1/myPracticeCourseWork/personal_learning_record/sessions/session3.md

 ## Research
 ### Bus
+* The thing that transfers the data from component to component
 *  A bus is a collection of parallel physical conductors within von neuman archetecture that acts as a shared pathway between the CPU, main memory and input/output components, transfering different types of information: Data (the information), Addresses (the location of the data) and control signals (commands for the operation).

+### Program counter
+* Stores the address of the next instruction

 ## Exercises and results
 *What exercises did you complete.
 What results.
 Screen shots and notes*